ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 ## Copying Part of an Array into Another Array

-The `Array.blit` function is available to efficiently copy a portion of an array into another array.
-Similarly to the `array.(x) <- y`  modification instruction, this function modifies the destination in place and does not return the modified array, but returns `unit`.
-Let’s suppose you want to copy a part of `even_numbers` into `zeroes`:
+The `Array.blit` function efficiently copies a contiguous part of an array into an array.
+Similar to the `array.(x) <- y` operation, this function modifies the destination in place and returns `unit`, not the modified array.
+Suppose you wanted to copy a part of `even_numbers` into `zeroes`:

 ```ocaml
 # Array.blit even_numbers 3 zeroes 1 2;;